Wellness From the Garden

 I adore the perfect timing of it all.
 English gardeners have long believed in timing when it comes to the moon’s incredible power, particularly the gravitational pull.
 The Farmer’s Almanac reads, “Folklore is rich among farmers, given their close ties to earth and her natural rhythms.”
 The moon’s new and first-quarter phases, known as the Light of the Moon, are considered good for planting above-ground crops, putting down sod, grafting trees, and transplanting in the late spring.
 Also, you have to love this tip: “Dig your horseradish in the full moon for the best flavor.”
 This is good to know for that savory Bloody Mary.
 Now that’s wellness!

 While I love the perfect timing of it all, it is OK to “force” a few things along the way.
 Now is a great time to plant small vessels with wheatgrass seed to use indoors for your Easter table centerpieces.
 Wheatgrass is like regular grass seed, but the blade is thicker for a more pronounced tuft of green.
+Planting some herb seeds amazon and letting them grow into your garden are great ideas.

 Also, get out and clip a few branches off your blooming trees, and place them in a vase of clean, warm water.
 Put them in some sunlight, and in about two weeks their buds will “break” and begin to swell.
 Soon you will have fresh crabapple, cherry, dogwood or redbud blooms indoors – all good varieties for forcing.
 This is a great task for children to do and can inspire their curiosity in the garden.